xHookman/PatchFromSD/README.md

 - Automatically patch each frame in the HD video with clean data from the SD video
 - Keep the original HD video quality and audio intact

+  For Center Parc's videos, download each HD videos with the pink download button (official way) and right click on the video to download the SD version.

 ## Requirements

 - Python 3.8+